Last updated: November 11, 2024

 • Allowing the campus store team ample time to research your requested materials and determine whether they can be delivered digitally or added to our national list of rental titles, potentially lowering prices even more.

-Disability Services Program:
+Student Disability Services (SDS):

 Understanding Text to Speech Software and the Alternate Format Textbook Process: